oVirt/vdsm/doc/io-timeouts.md

 HA VMs with storage leases, larger timeouts will make the process slower, in particular after unclean host shutdown.

-oVirt is tested only with the default sanlock:io_timeout.
+oVirt is tested only with the default `sanlock:io_timeout`.
 You should use the configuration recommended and tested by your storage vendor.